Aging parents: 8 warning signs of health problems

-When you visit your parents, consider these questions:
+When you visit your parents, start by considering these questions:

 1. Are your parents able to take care of themselves?

 Pay attention to your parents' appearance.
-Failure to keep up with daily routines — such as bathing and toothbrushing — could indicate dementia, depression or physical impairments.
+Failure to keep up with daily routines — such as bathing and brushing teeth — could indicate dementia, depression or physical impairments.

 Also pay attention to your parents' home.
 Are the lights working?
 Is the heat on?
 Is the yard overgrown?

 Any changes in the way your parents do things around the house could provide clues to their health.
 For example, scorched pots could mean your parents are forgetting about food cooking on the stove.
-Neglected housework could be a sign of depression, dementia or other concerns.
+Issues such as failing to pay bills, having problems shopping and neglecting housework also might be signs of depression, dementia or other concerns.